BlueBrain/Tide/README.md

 Copyright (c) 2013-2018 Blue Brain Project/EPFL,

-              2013-2015 King Abdullah University of Science and Technology, Saudi Arabia
+Copyright (c) 2013-2015 King Abdullah University of Science and Technology,
+                        Saudi Arabia

-              2011-2012 The University of Texas at Austin.
+Copyright (c) 2011-2012 The University of Texas at Austin.

 All rights reserved.